Shitovdm/SupremeBot/README.md

 # SupremeBot
 Supreme Bot is a Google Chrome extension to automatize the process of buying items from the Supreme™ market.

+**Attention!
+The bot is under development.
+About all errors, please write in issues.**

 # Features
 The bot has many advantages, such as:
 - **User-friendly interface** - Clear and convenient interface.